 In a genuine emergency you should call 999.

 Chest pains and / or shortness of breath constitute an emergency.

 Should you have any comment about the Out of Hours service, a member of the West Yorkshire Patient Advice and Liaison Service (PALS) team would be able to assist you.
 They are open from 8.30am to 4.30pm Monday to Friday.

 The service can be contacted on 0800-0525-270 or email WestYorksPALS@nhs.net

-During this time if you require a doctor you can contact the 'out of hours' service (Local Care Direct) on 0845 129 4402 or by dialling the surgery number 01274 683331 to be automatically transferred.
+During these times - if you require a doctor you can contact the 'Out of Hours' service (Local Care Direct) on 0845 129 4402 or by dialling the Surgery number 01274 683331 to be automatically transferred.
 Alternatively you can contact the NHS 111 service for health information and advice by dialling 111*.
 Prescriptions will be available for collection from Lloyds Highfield Chemist (attached to the building)

 *Calls to the NHS 111 service are free when calling from a landline or mobile.